bhk/scam/libraries.md

 ##### `(memo-drop)`

-Discard memoization results from the current session, preventing them from being persisted.
+Discard the result of the currently-being-evaluated memoized function, preventing it from being persisted.
+This is appropriate in the event of an error or any other case that has resulted in, or will result in, un-logged or un-replayable IO, or when the cost of logging of further IO activity and results will probably exceed the benefit.

 ##### `(memo-hash-file FILENAME)`